2025-2026

 Evie, Evergreen’s conversational assistant, interacts with students through guided dialogues.
 Designing the chat experience required balancing two goals: maintaining safe, research-backed conversations while enabling natural interactions.

-Version 1: Structured conversations
+Version 1: Structured dialogue conversation flows

 How conversations start

-• Passive sensing signals
+1. Passive sensing signals triggers decision matrix

-• Student selects a dialogue topic
+2. Student selects a dialogue topic

 How responses work

-• Student selects a response chip option or inputs an occasional free response to continue conversation flow
+Student selects a response chip option or inputs an occasional free response to continue conversation flow

 Why this approach